bobthecomputer/crroadtouc/README.md

 - Find pro videos for a specific match-up and filter by channel
 - Show trending decks from RoyaleAPI (Meta Pulse)
 - Suggest deck mutations via Smart Swap and list upgrade priorities
+- Recommend an upgrade order by computing ROI for each card
 - Track trophy goals and display earned badges

 ## Running Tests